TsvetaKoleva/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

-## Files in folder ‘UCI HAR Dataset’ that will be used are:
+## Files in folder â€˜UCI HAR Datasetâ€™ that will be used are:

 1. SUBJECT FILES
 * test/subject_test.txt